LC1332/Luotuo-Chinese-LLM/README.md

 This is NOT an official product of SenseTime

-This project only made a slightly change on the Japanese-Alpaca-LoRA

 We named project in Camel because both LLaMA and alpaca are all belongs to Artiodactyla-Camelidae(偶蹄目-骆驼科)

 ## News